microsoft/vscode-docs/docs/datascience/data-science-tutorial.md

 1. Next, create a folder in a convenient location to serve as your VS Code workspace for the tutorial, name it `hello_ds`.
 1. Open the project folder in VS Code by running VS Code and using the **File** > **Open Folder** command.
 You can safely trust opening the folder, since you created it.

 1. Once VS Code launches, create the Jupyter notebook that will be used for the tutorial.
-Open the Command Palette (`kb(workbench.action.showCommands)`) and select **Jupyter: Create New Jupyter Notebook**.
+Open the Command Palette (`kb(workbench.action.showCommands)`) and select **Create: New Jupyter Notebook**.

    ![Creating a new Jupyter Notebook](images/data-science-tutorial/create-notebook.png)